-We are doing this by asking groups to help us run mini competitions in their community inviting micro ideas which can be tested out to see if they can be developed into something bigger with a little funding and support.
+We are doing this by asking groups to help us run mini competitions in their community, inviting micro ideas which can be tested out to see if they can be developed into something bigger with a little funding and support.

 We've worked with local groups across Edinburgh to deliver the competitions.